Does Homeowners Insurance Cover Hurricane Damage?

 Does homeowners insurance cover hurricane damage?

-Yes, homeowners insurance usually covers hurricane damage—but not always.
+Coverage depends on the type of damage caused by the hurricane.
 Standard policies often pay for wind and debris damage caused by a hurricane.
 However, flood damage is not covered.
-You’ll need separate flood insurance for that.
+You’ll need separate flood insurance (via FEMA or a private insurer) for that.

 Hurricane season runs from June 1 to November 30, so it’s important to get the right coverage early.
+You cannot add coverage after your home has been damaged by a hurricane.
 Learn how to prepare before the storms start and make sure your home is protected.

 Keep reading to understand what’s covered, what’s not, and when to consider extra flood coverage.

-The 2024 hurricane season brought 18 named storms, 11 hurricanes, and widespread damage.
-Hurricanes Beryl, Helene, and Milton caused the most destruction, with impacts reaching farther inland than expected—even into the southern Appalachian Mountains.[1]
-[2] Standard homeowners insurance often excludes flood and wind damage, so it’s wise to explore extra coverage from private insurers.
+Standard homeowners insurance often excludes flood and wind damage, so it’s wise to explore extra coverage from private insurers and FEMA.
 If that’s not an option, programs like the National Flood Insurance Program (NFIP) can still offer critical protection.

 What is hurricane insurance?